jdstrongpdx/Meta-Front-End-Developer-Capstone/README.md

 - Developed a functional Prototype in Figma.
 - Implemented the App using React following the UI/UX design and Style Guide

+## Mobile Table Reservation Features
+- Simulates fetching available reservation times from an API
+- Stores reservation times using state and useReducer
+- Uses hooks to update reservation times on reservation date change
+- Uses Params to break form into three components for easier user interactions
+- Unit and Integration Testing files for the checking state functions, rendering, and form elements

 ## REPOSITORY REPRESENTS THIS IMPLEMENTATION
 ## Mobile Table Reservation Implementation